In this document, we'll outline a few ways to run Patrol UI tests of Flutter apps.

 Since integration tests written with Patrol are also native

 XCTests, it should

 be possible to run Patrol on Xcode Cloud.
 We plan to research it soon and share

 We mentioned above that device labs make certain scenarios impossible to accomplish.

-GitHub Actions is a very popular CI/CD platforms, especially among open-source projects thanks to unlimited minutes.
+GitHub Actions is a very popular CI/CD platform, especially among open-source projects thanks to unlimited minutes.

 Unfortunately, running Flutter integration tests on GitHub Actions is not a pleasant experience.

 We used the ReactiveCircus/android-emulator-runner GitHub Action to run Android emulator on GitHub Actions.
 Our takeaway is this: Running an Android emulator on the default GitHub Actions runner is a bad idea.
 It is slow to start and unstable (apps crash randomly) and very slow.
 Really, really slow.
 We tried to mitigate its instability by using Test Butler, but it comes with its own restrictions, most notably, it doesn't allow for Google Play Services.

 We use the futureware-tech/simulator-action GitHub Action to run iOS simulator on GitHub Actions is stable.
 But given that the iOS simulator is just that – a simulator, not an emulator – the range of cases it can be used for is reduced.
 For example, there's no easy way to disable an internet connection, which makes it very hard to test the behavior of an app when offline.

 Bear in mind that to run an iOS simulator on GitHub Actions, you have to use a macOS runner.
 1 minute on macos-latest counts as 10 minutes on ubuntu-latest.
 You can also use a custom runner – more on that below.